opd-ai/vania/AUDIT.md

 **Total Issues Found**: 9

 ## Executive Summary
-After systematic exploration and analysis of the VANIA procedural Metroidvania game's UI systems, 9 issues were identified across critical, high, and medium priority categories.
-The game demonstrates solid foundational architecture with Ebiten-based rendering, comprehensive menu systems, and functional in-game UI, but several areas need attention for enhanced user experience and polish.
+After systematic exploration and analysis of the VANIA procedural Metroidvania game's UI systems, 9 issues were identified across critical, high, and medium priority categories. **ALL ISSUES HAVE BEEN SUCCESSFULLY IMPLEMENTED** (October 23, 2025) through a comprehensive development cycle that enhanced menu systems, health/ability visualization, debug utilities, message feedback, and text rendering architecture while maintaining the game's procedural generation philosophy.

 ## Issues by Severity

 ### Critical Issues

-#### Issue #1: No Colored Text Support in Menu System
+#### Issue #1: No Colored Text Support in Menu System ✅ **IMPLEMENTED** (commit 34d4ed7)
 - **Component**: Menu System (`internal/menu/menu.go`)
-- **Description**: The `drawColoredText` function is a placeholder that ignores color parameters and uses `ebitenutil.DebugPrintAt` for all text rendering, causing menu text colors to be uniform instead of reflecting selection states and disabled states.
+- **Description**: ~~The `drawColoredText` function is a placeholder that ignores color parameters and uses `ebitenutil.DebugPrintAt` for all text rendering, causing menu text colors to be uniform instead of reflecting selection states and disabled states.~~
+- **Implementation**: Replaced with procedural bitmap font rendering system supporting full color.
+Added character patterns for A-Z, 0-9, and symbols with proper yellow selection and gray disabled states.
 - **Steps to Reproduce**:
   1. Launch game without `--no-menu` flag
   2. Navigate main menu with arrow keys or WASD